iaK/regexbuilder/readme.md

 ## Introduction

-This library is for all of us that find regular expressions unnessacarly hard to write and find it impossible to remember all the different flags, look aheads, capture groups etc.
+This library is for all of us that find regular expressions hard to write and impossible to remember all the different flags, look aheads, capture groups etc.

-Instead of spending that half hour searching stackoverflow, I hope you can easerly whip up a pattern using this lib.
+Instead of spending that half hour searching stackoverflow, I hope you can easily whip up a pattern using this lib.

+Note. a basic understading of how regular expressions is still needed.

 ## Quick start